Renato Tapia: Feyenoord

 In December 2015, Feyenoord confirmed their interest in signing Tapia after learning about FC Twente's financial situation and he was reported among three players at Twente to be sold.
 The transfer was finalised on 27 January 2016, for a reported transfer fee of €2.4 million.
 After three years at FC Twente, Tapia signed a 4.5-year contract with Feyenoord.

 Tapia made his Feyenoord debut in a rivalry match against Ajax on 7 February 2016, starting in a 2–1 loss.
 His first team opportunities was restricted to three appearances and being an unused substitute.
 Instead, he played in the reserve for most of the season.
 He later stated that in order to earn a first team chance, he needed to improve by acting faster and simpler to suit the club's tactics.

 Ahead of the 2016–17 season, Tapia hoped he could establish himself in the first team.
 He continued to be in the substitutes.
 On 22 September 2016, he made his first appearance in the second round of KNVB Cup, playing 7 minutes after coming on as a substitute in a 4–1 win over Oss.
 On 2 October 2016, he scored in his first league appearance of the season, just 13 minutes after coming on as a substitute, in a 2–0 win over Willem II.

 Celta de Vigo

 On 20 July 2020, La Liga side Celta de Vigo announced the free signing of Tapia under a four-year contract.
+He scored his first goal against Al Nassar, which resulted in a victory for Celta Vigo 5-0.

+Leganés

+On 15 August 2024, Tapia remained in the Spanish top tier after signing a two-year deal with Leganés.